2jungoo/Facebeauty/README.md

 Note:
 Some model files are large (e.g., realesrgan_x4plus.pth) and cannot be included in the repository due to GitHub's file size limits.
 Please download them manually and place them in the appropriate directories.

-References
+## References
-DnCNN:
+1. DnCNN:

-Zhang, Kai; Zuo, Wangmeng; Chen, Yunjin; Meng, Deyu; Zhang, Lei "Beyond a Gaussian Denoiser: Residual Learning of Deep CNN for Image Denoising" IEEE Transactions on Image Processing, 2017.
+   *Zhang, Kai; Zuo, Wangmeng; Chen, Yunjin; Meng, Deyu; Zhang, Lei "Beyond a Gaussian Denoiser: Residual Learning of Deep CNN for Image Denoising" IEEE Transactions on Image Processing, 2017.
-Face Swapping:
+2.Face Swapping:

-Hugging Face - FaceSwapping Kiddo.
+   *Hugging Face - FaceSwapping Kiddo.
-Super-Resolution:
+3.Super-Resolution:

-Real-ESRGAN GitHub.
+ *Real-ESRGAN GitHub.
-License
+## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 markdown